FACTBOX-Soccer-FIFA presidential candidate Jerome Champagne

-March 17 West Ham United captain Mark Noble will miss the Premier League clash at home against champions Leicester City on Saturday with injury, manager Slaven Bilic has said.

-Jan 20 A factbox on Jerome Champagne, a 55-year-old Frenchman who held senior positions at world soccer's governing body FIFA before leaving the organisation in 2010 and announced on Monday he will stand in next year's FIFA presidential elections.
+LONDON Jan 17 A factbox on Jerome Champagne, a 55-year-old Frenchman who held senior positions at world soccer's governing body FIFA before leaving the organisation in 2010 and is set to stand in next year's FIFA presidential elections.

 Born: June 15 1958 in Paris